system-zero/system-zero/data/docs/la.md

   func fibo_tail (n, a, b) {
     ifnot (n) { return a }
     # the language supports an `ifnot` conditional, which evaluates to true
-    # when the expression is zero
+    # when the expression is zero.
+SLang has it too, others have something
+    # similar.
+Very useful for explicitly expressions.

     if (n == 1) { return b }